 Keeping your kayak stable is not always easy.
 Using the Brocraft kayak outrigger can help keep you upright and dry.
 This is an excellent kit for anglers, beginners, and those in between.

 An outrigger is a float attached to an arm (or frame).
-The arm is then attached to the side or the deck of a kayak.
+The arm is then attached to a kayak’s side or deck.
 The floats extend from the kayak onto the water and provide the paddler with added stability.
 The goal is to give you extra stability making it difficult to flip the kayak.

 Many of the kayak outriggers on the market can be deployed and retracted when you are not using them.
-This means you can use the outrigger when you need to stabilize your boat, and you can retract them for transport, storage, or when you are paddling.
+This means you can use the outrigger when you need to stabilize your boat and retract them for transport, storage, or when you are paddling.

 These adjustable outriggers can be used on one side or both sides of the kayak.
 Outriggers are very versatile and provide stability when you need it.
 Some models are fixed, not adjustable.
 You will need to decide which option is best for your setup.